meyer-lab/FcgR-binding/Manuscript/Text/04_Methods.md

 # Methods

-All analysis was implemented in Python, and can be found at [https://github.com/meyer-lab/FcgR-binding](https://github.com/meyer-lab/FcgR-binding), release 1.0 (doi: [00.0000/arc0000000](https://doi.org/doi-url)).
+All analysis was implemented in Python, and can be found at [https://github.com/meyer-lab/FcgR-binding](https://github.com/meyer-lab/FcgR-binding).

 ## Immune complex binding measurement